-In order to grow its market share, Portuguese insurer Liberty Seguros (part of Liberty Mutual Group), needed to provide its brokers and customers with the very best customer experience—especially since its brokers are free to choose any provider.
-That’s why, since 2004, Liberty has used OutSystems to build and maintain "Liberty Connect," an integrated suite of 83 applications that serves its entire distribution network.
+In order to grow its market share, Liberty Seguros (part of Liberty Mutual Group), needed to provide its brokers and customers the very best customer experience—especially since its brokers are free to choose any provider.
+That’s why since 2004, Liberty has used OutSystems to build and maintain "Liberty Connect," an integrated suite of 83 applications that serves its entire distribution network.
 Policy growth of 274% in a static market bears testament to the success of Liberty’s approach.
-Today Liberty Seguros serves nearly 1 million customers through a network of 1,550 independent insurance brokers.
+Liberty Seguros has grown its business from 250,000 to serving nearly 1 million customers through a network of 1,550 independent insurance brokers.

 “We rely on OutSystems to build all our systems of engagement because we get to market sooner and delight our brokers and customers with brilliant experiences that work on any device.”